 The thicker the air is, the harder your car’s engine has to work in order to produce enough power so that your car can drive down your street or highway at an acceptable speed.

-So, if you leave your car overnight in freezing weather and try to start it in the morning, it will take much longer for the engine to start up because your cold engine is having to work against that cold air.
+So, if you leave your car overnight in freezing weather and try to start it in the morning, it will take much longer for the engine to start up because your cold engine has to work against that cold air.